samanthajmichael/dsba6211-summer2024--project/README.md

 - [FICO Website - HELOC Dataset Information](https://community.fico.com/s/explainable-machine-learning-challenge?tabset-158d9=d157e)

 ## Data Description
-The dataset used for this project is the Huggingface HELOC dataset.
-It contains various attributes related to customer credit applications, such as credit score, income, existing debts, and other relevant financial metrics.
+The dataset used for this project is the Huggingface HELOC dataset from FICO.
+The sample includes 10,459 instances with each row representing a customer's loan application details and their classification label.
+The data was collected over a two year period and a stratified random sample was constructed out of a total of 242,000 customer accounts.
+Of those 10,459 instances, the distribution of "good accounts" to "bad accounts" is right around 50%.
+According to FICO, only 5,459 accounts made a seriously late payment during the collection window and all those accounts have been labeled as bad accounts.

 ## Methodology